A Scandal in Bohemia: Plot

 The Grand Duke of Cassel-Felstein and hereditary King of Bohemia visits 221B Baker Street.
-The King explains that, five years earlier, he engaged in a secret relationship with American opera singer Irene Adler.
-He is set to marry a young Scandinavian princess but worries that her family will call the marriage off should they learn of this impropriety.
-The King seeks to regain a photograph of Adler and himself together which he gave to her as a token and which she now threatens to send to his fiancée's family.
+Five years earlier, he had engaged in a secret relationship with American opera singer Irene Adler.
+He is set to marry a young Scandinavian princess, but worries that her family will call the marriage off should they learn of this impropriety.
+The king seeks to regain a photograph of Adler and himself together which he gave to her as a token and which she now threatens to send to his fiancée's family.